GLOBAL MARKETS-Greek deal boosts euro, oil; stocks edge up

 Prices of 30-year Treasuries fell one point, taking the yield up to 3.20 percent.
 They trimmed part of their losses in the afternoon, after a well-bid auction of 30-year bonds.

-U.S. crude oil prices rose 1.14 percent to $99.84 a barrel, after rising to more than $100 in the third day of gains.
-(Additional reporting by Chuck Mikolajczak, Richard Leong and Steven C. Johnson; Editing by Dan Grebler, James Dalgleish and Andrea Evans)
+U.S. crude oil prices rose 1.0 percent to $99.74 a barrel, after rising to more than $100 in the third day of gains.
+(Additional reporting by Chuck Mikolajczak, Richard Leong and Steven C. Johnson; Editing by Dan Grebler and James Dalgleish)

 The following factors could affect Italian markets on Monday.